 The majority of the academic projects undertaken to date by Specialised Foundation Trainees placed in the Department have been presented at a national/international meeting and subsequently published.
+Clinical commitments during academic placement

 The academic F2 will be required to be on an out of hours rota at Guy's and St Thomas' NHS Foundation Trust which comprises of 1 in 4 weekend twilight shifts and will not affect the academic weekday timetable.
 The F2 is expected to attend the monthly F2 teaching and encouraged to engage with other relevant clinical educational events where applicable.